By Santi, Head Van Engineer, February 21, 2026

 - Part-time full-timer (fridge, lights, pump, heater controls): ~200-400 Ah/day.

 Quick rule of thumb: expect about 3–5 usable amp-hours per rated watt on a normal solar day for roof panels.
-Use that to guess needed panel watts and put MPPT and power bank size first when roof space is tight on a mercedes sprinter 4x4 or ford transit 4x4 build.
+Use that to guess needed panel watts and put MPPT and power bank size first when roof space is tight on a Mercedes Sprinter 4x4 adventure van or Ford Transit 4x4 camper build.
 If you can, track a few days of real use and compare to your guesses before locking in panel size.
+EPA efficiency estimates for full-size vans, such as the Transit and Sprinter, typically fall in the mid-teens MPG range in combined driving (fueleconomy.gov), so planning solar and battery capacity to reduce idling and generator use can also help cut fuel consumption.
+If you’re still deciding on a platform, looking at real-world layouts in a camper van build gallery can help you visualize how much roof space you’ll have for panels.

 Batteries for camper vans - chemistry, capacity, and lifecycle